KACHAPPILLY2021/urban_search_and_rescue/README.md

 <!-- Document and Reports -->
 ## Documentation

-The documentation for this project can be found [here](https://kachappilly2021.github.io/urban_search_and_rescue/).
+The documentation for this project can be found at this link [Documentation](https://kachappilly2021.github.io/urban_search_and_rescue/).

 ### Report

-* The detailed problem statement and additional background information can be found [here](https://github.com/KACHAPPILLY2021/urban_search_and_rescue/blob/main/primary/final_project_fall2021.pdf)
+* The detailed problem statement and additional background information can be found here.
+[Problem_Statement](https://github.com/KACHAPPILLY2021/urban_search_and_rescue/blob/main/primary/final_project_fall2021.pdf)
-* The main report which dicusses our approach in great detail is [here](https://github.com/KACHAPPILLY2021/urban_search_and_rescue/blob/main/report/ENPM809Y_Final_Report__Group7.pdf)
+* The main report which dicusses our approach in great detail  can be found here.
+[Report](https://github.com/KACHAPPILLY2021/urban_search_and_rescue/blob/main/report/ENPM809Y_Final_Report__Group7.pdf)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>